odarym/printf/README.md

 # printf
-A custom implementation of the c printf function
+An implimentation of customized printf functions